weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/ref2vec-centroid.md

 1. `referenceProperties`: a list of the class' reference properties which should be used during the calculation of the centroid.
 2. `method`: the method by which the centroid is calculated.
 Currently only `mean` is supported.

 The `Article` class specifies its `hasParagraphs` property as the only reference property to be used in the calculation of an `Article` object's vector.
 In this case, the `Paragraph` class is configured to generate vectors using the text2vec-contextionary module.
+Thus, the vector representation of the `Article` class is an average of text2vec-contextionary vectors sourced from referenced `Paragraph` instances.

 It is important to note that unlike the other text2vec/multi2vec/image2vec modules, ref2vec-centroid does not generate embeddings based on the contents of an object.
 Rather, the point of this module is to calculate an object's vector based on its *references*.